Spacial/awesome-systools/README.md

 - [Canary analysis](https://cloud.google.com/blog/products/devops-sre/canary-analysis-lessons-learned-and-best-practices-from-google-and-waze): Lessons learned and best practices from Google and Waze
 - [Spinnaker](https://github.com/spinnaker/spinnaker): is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
 - [Actions](https://github.com/maddox/actions): A collection of useful GitHub Actions.
+- [When the going gets tough](https://lambdasec.github.io/When-the-going-gets-tough-Understanding-the-challenges-with-Product-commoditization-in-SCA/): Understanding the challenges with Product commoditization in SCA

 ### Jenkins